AlexPaiva/url-shortner/README.md

     cd frontend
     ```

-2. Copy the example environment file and edit the configuration:
+2. Copy the example environment file and edit the configuration (Ensure it contains the correct API URL (matching the Symfony server URL):
     ```sh
     cp .env.example .env
     ```